-Jenna Vardi is an Associate in Maurice Blackburn's employment and industrial law practice, based in Melbourne.
+Jenna Vardi is an Senior Associate in Maurice Blackburn's employment and industrial law practice, based in Melbourne.
 She is listed by the prestigious Doyles Guide as part of the only first tier law firm for employee & trade union representation in Victoria in 2017.

 Jenna is a passionate advocate of workers’ rights committed to achieving fair and just outcomes for her clients.
 Jenna represents and provides advice to employees, including senior executives and public sector employees in all types of employment matters.
 This includes assisting clients’ before they start employment to negotiate employment contracts and deal with non-compete and restraint of trade clauses matters.

 Jenna also assists clients’ to navigate through complex issues that arise during the course of employment such as disciplinary matters and workplace investigations, contract claims, bullying, discrimination and sexual harassment.
 When employment comes to an end, she advises and represents clients in relation to redundancy, unfair dismissal and unlawful dismissal and assists them to obtain favourable negotiated exits.

 Jenna is keen to ensure her clients understand their rights, entitlements and legal options and seeks to provide clients’ with clear pragmatic advice tailored to their objectives.
 She understands that clients desire swift commercial outcomes that protect their health and reputation and seeks to resolve matters quickly and confidentially.